Find an Extension Specialist near you

 Maximum cost (per square meter) | £2,500 |

-On average the total cost is between £15,000 and £100,000 depending on whether it’s a single, double or multi-storey extension.
+On average, the total amount spent by homeowners is usually between £15,000 and £100,000 depending on whether it’s a single, double or multi-storey extension.

 The cost of a property extension can vary depending on different factors.
 These include: